-The following describes the material terms and conditions of the employment contracts of each of the Named Executive Officers in effect during the financial year ended December 31, 2010.
-For a description of the termination provisions and change of control benefits payable by the Corporation to each Named Executive Officer, see below under the heading "Termination and Change of Control Benefits".
+The following describes the material terms and conditions of the employment contracts of each of the Named Executive Officers in effect during the financial year ended 31 December 2012.
+For a description of the termination provisions and change of control benefits payable by the Corporation to each named executive officer, see below for each individual officer.